Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

 \end{proof}

 Before proving proposition \ref{critical-Misiu}, we show how the previous proposition and lemma combined with proposition \ref{PS2-1} provide the proof of theorem \ref{thm:finite classes}.

 \paragraph{\it Proof of theorem \ref{thm:finite classes}:} After lemma \ref{critical-Misiu2} it is enough to consider saddle periodic points with branches accumulating on the critical set.
-By proposition \ref{critical-Misiu} for each critical point $c$ there is $\e(c)>0$ such that the periodic points that their orbits intersect $B_{\e(c)}(c)$ are homoclinically related and so they belong to a homoclinic class.
-There is a finite number of critical points $\{c_1,\dots, c_n\}$ such that $B=\cup_{i=1}^n B_{\e(c_i)}(c_i)$ contains the critical set and all periodic points with their orbits intersecting $B$ are so contained in a finite number of homoclinic classes.
-The closure of the orbits of the saddle periodic points that do not intersect $B$ has dominated splitting and therefore from proposition \ref{PS2-1} it is also concluded that they belong to a finite number of homoclinic class.
+By proposition \ref{critical-Misiu} for each critical point $c$ there is $\e(c)>0$ such that the periodic points whose orbits intersect $B_{\e(c)}(c)$ are homoclinically related and so they belong to a homoclinic class.
+There is a finite number of critical points $\{c_1,\dots, c_n\}$ such that $B=\cup_{i=1}^n B_{\e(c_i)}(c_i)$ contains the critical set and all periodic points with their orbits intersecting $B$ are therefore contained in a finite number of homoclinic classes.
+The closure of the orbits of the saddle periodic points that do not intersect $B$ has dominated splitting and therefore from proposition \ref{PS2-1} it is also concluded that they also belong to a finite number of homoclinic classes.